adelekekismath/react-tailwind-generator/README.md

 - Specify Tailwind CSS classes or use the default styles.

-- Choose whether to generate a TypeScript component.
+- Choose whether to generate a TypeScript component or not.

+- Enter the directory where the component will be saved (default is ./src/components).